ChuningWang/roms-iceplume/README.md

     Use this option to activate tracer computation of subglacial discharge.
 Requires **T_PASSIVE**.

-    <font color=red>This option is now automatically turned on when both ICEPLUME and T_PASSIVE are defined (check *globaldeffs.h*).
-No need to define this option in the header file.</font>
+    **This option is now automatically turned on when both ICEPLUME and T_PASSIVE are defined (check *globaldeffs.h*).
+No need to define this option in the header file.**

 - **ICEPLUME_MELT_TRACER**